Embryonic BPA Exposure Causes Liver Disease in Generations of Fish

 In this study, researchers found that when embryonic medaka fish were exposed to BPA, the grand-offspring developed fatty liver disease, as did two subsequent generations, without further exposure.
 Adult females were most affected.

-Sarah Howard of Healthy Environment and Endocrine Disruptor Strategies (HEEDS) will moderate the discussion.
+Sarah Howard of Healthy Environment and Endocrine Disruptor Strategies (HEEDS) moderated the discussion.

 Sourav Chakraborty, M.S., is a Ph.D. candidate in the Bhandari laboratory at the University of North Carolina Greensboro.
 He completed his Master of Science degree in Biology from Southeast Missouri State University.
 His research is focused on mechanisms underlying the epigenetic inheritance of bisphenol A-induced non-alcoholic fatty liver disease (NAFLD).
 He is taking molecular, cellular, transcriptome & methylome sequencing, and bioinformatic approaches to unravel epigenetic and genetic processes associated with the onset and progression of transgenerational NAFLD in medaka fish liver.